 Taking advantage of teachable moments help us navigate the “Why not?” waters of frugal living.

-3. .
-Educating our children at a young age about debt, the power of cash, the demise of credit, and how to use a checking account are life skills that are crucial.
+Understanding the power of cash, the demise of credit, and as well as learning how to use a checking account are life skills that are crucial.
 Explaining how our “paperless society” works when they are young, helps them shatter the myth that mom can purchase anything she desires if she just has a “card.”

 Issues of financial stewardship have become increasingly important as our boys have been hired to work outside the home, Not only are they learning that a hard work ethic is rewarded, but they need to be personally accountable in how much to save and give.